developer-ics/s500_DataAcq_PostProcessing/ProcessingScripts_Latest_Stable/README.md

 -   profile_int_matrix - the matrix of intensity values whose size is defined by the number of timestamps by the number of range bins.
 -   bed_detect_range - the depth value for each ping determined by a threshold detector in the MATLAB script.
 This detector could be modified to account for presence of bubbles or other scatterers.

-An example of the profile output is shown in Figure 96 below.
+An example of the profile output is shown in Figure 3 below.
 This data is not normally used for any of the subsequent steps, as the detected depth output is usually sufficient.
+Manual editing of the detected depth guided bythe fullintensity profile is under development (3/2/2024).

 ![](media/e99634f1ec35fe88e38fb188cae6ce19.jpg)

-Figure 96 – Typical Full Intensity Profile Plot (ID=1308)
+Figure 3– Typical Full Intensity Profile Plot (ID=1308)

 ### Setting Start & End Times (Step 3)